patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 Now, let's start all the projects again and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_.
-You shouldn't see the host application root layout anymore for those pages.
+👉 Now, let's start all the applications again and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_.
+You shouldn't see the host application root layout anymore.

 ### Share a user session

-Let's face it, an application without authenticated pages is not that useful.
-Hopefully, with [React Router](https://reactrouter.com/), it's quite easy to secure routes and this federated application shell can help to share the session between the host and the modules.
+An application without a user session is not that useful.
+Hopefully, the shell runtime offer a mecanism to shared a user session object between the host and the modules.

 👉 First, create a session object.